AutomotiveAIChallenge/aichallenge2023-racing/documentation/docfx_project_en/rule/index.md

 The ranking of participants is determined based on the following two metrics:

 1. Distance Points:
-   1. For participants who could not reach the goal within the time limit, their ranking is determined by the `distance points (0-100)` corresponding to the distance they could travel from the starting point within the time limit.
+   1. For participants who could not reach the goal within the time limit (10 minutes), their ranking is determined by the `distance points (0-100)` corresponding to the distance they could travel from the starting point within the time limit.
    2. If the participant's vehicle completed a lap within the time limit, the `distance points` are 100.
    3. In the case of disqualification, the `distance points` are 0.
    4. If the distance points are the same, the person with less time added due to penalties will rank higher.